erizov/Professor/semester_15/lecture_107_time_series_databases/downsampling/school.en.md

 ### Level 1 (Easy)

+(Easy)

 Perform a simple operation with the downsampling algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

+(Medium)

 Apply the downsampling algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

+(Advanced)

 Write an implementation of the downsampling algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.